Efficient Parallel Reinforcement Learning Framework using the Reactor Model: Introduction to Actor and Reactor Model

-LF provides a streamlined process to represent distributed RL as dataflow graphs~\cite{lohstroh2021toward}.
+The diagram synthesizer in LF provides a streamlined process to represent parallel RL tasks as dataflow graphs~\cite{lohstroh2021toward}.
 By simply initializing reactors and setting their input and output ports, LF can automatically generate the corresponding dataflow graph.
-This diagrammatic feature is seamlessly integrated with Visual Studio extensions and Eclipse, offering a visual representation of the underlying RL processes.
-The resulting diagram (Fig.~\ref{fig:dataflow}) clearly displays the reactors, ports, state variables, and their data dependencies, simplifying the understanding of the system's structure and aiding in the debugging of distributed RL systems.
+This diagrammatic feature is seamlessly integrated with Visual Studio Code and Eclipse, offering a visual representation of the underlying RL processes.
+The resulting diagram (Fig.~\ref{fig:dataflow}) clearly displays the reactors, ports, state variables, and their data dependencies, simplifying the understanding of the system's structure and aiding in the debugging of parallel RL tasks.
 Users are therefore better positioned to manage the parallelization of RL processes.
+LF also offers a compact syntax for ports that are capable of sending or receiving across various channels, and a syntax for multiple instances of a reactor.
+These concepts are known as multiports and banks of reactors.
+For example, we have created a bank of six instances of ReplayBufferReactor and one instance of LearnerReactor, connecting them using multiport.
 Detailed information about the implementation is provided in the appendix.

 \textbf{RolloutReactor}: This reactor is pivotal in interacting with the environment.
 It gathers trajectories by executing a policy and recording the resulting states, rewards, and other pertinent outcomes.
 It receives gradients from the LearnerReactor for policy updates and sends experience (e.g. trajectories) to the ReplayBufferReactor.